 About

 My job as a university professor is to help guide students in this journey, but there’s only so much I can do one on one and only so many students I can take on.
-I created this website to help all of my students, and any other students out there, know what it is that I’m looking for when I’m grading their work or editing their research proposals.
-I figured that better than correcting everything with the same comments over and over, I could just direct students to a free online guide for doing and writing research.
-My personal goal is to give students clear direction for their first drafts, so that our meetings and discussions can focus on the much more fun process of trying to take a good research question into an innovative and amazing one.
+I created this website to help all of my students, and anyone else out there to know what evaluators are looking for when we’re grading their homework, evaluating a grant proposal, or reviewing an article.
+What began as a place for me to direct my students to save me the time of writing the same comments over and over, has been growing into a kind of open-source textbook for doing research.